Cosmian/kms/crate/server/README.md

 ```

 This authentication enables the KMS to deal with several users with the same database.
-If there is no `KMS_AUTH0_AUTHORITY_DOMAIN` provided, the KMS disables the authentication.
+If there is no `KMS_JWT_ISSUER_URI` provided, the KMS disables the authentication.
 Only one user is allowed.
 If so, `admin` will be the user id.

 ## Configure the SGDB